top of page

 • Perhaps in a naming coincidence, the Spanish missionaries in California in the early 1800s called the mission Indians "neophytes," a fact generally known.

 • The last of the Nephites compares to James Fennimore Cooper's The Last of the Mohicans published in 1826.
+Cooper's novel climaxes with similar showdown between the good Indians and the bad Indians, leaving a father and son as the last remaining survivors among the good Indians.

 • Joseph Smith started his early career as a professional treasure hunter, with many court appearances for charges of fraud due to that and other questionable business practices.
 He had a keen interest in the alleged buried treasure of the pirate Edward Teach, known as Blackbeard.
 The Comoros Islands off the east coast of Africa and its capitol Moroni, were pirate ports.
 There is speculation that the name of the last Nephite and the hill on which the golden plates were found, Hill Cumorah, derive from the well-known pirate stories involving the Comoros.